 Penalties for Transporting an Open Container

 Drivers are often charged with an infraction for possessing an open container.
-This means that you may only face fines for this action.
+Infractions only result in fines, not jail time.
 You may also be required to pay court fees if you are convicted of carrying an open container of alcohol or drugs.

 However, you may face harsher penalties if you are a young driver.
 Drivers under the age of 21 may face misdemeanor charges.
 The court may charge you under Vehicle Code Section 23224.
 A conviction for VC 23224 may result in:

 - Jail time of up to six months